AI

 Another significant challenge in applying AI to life sciences and biotech is AI models' lack of interpretability and explainability.
 While deep learning techniques, such as neural networks, often achieve state-of-the-art performance in various tasks, they are inherently black-box models, making it challenging to understand the underlying decision-making process.
 In fields where transparency and interpretability are crucial, such as clinical decision support systems or drug discovery, this lack of explainability hinders the trustworthiness and acceptance of AI solutions.
 Researchers and regulators require methods to interpret AI predictions, understand feature importance, and identify potential biases to ensure the reliability and safety of AI-driven applications.

-Data Standardisation Challenges
+Data Standardization Challenges

 Sustainable Path Forward with Systematic AI